 - Initial applications and re-applications can be prescribed by the following specialists: thoracic physician; specialist physician; oncologist; palliative care physician; respiratory nurse practitioner (with designated specialist endorsement).

 - For patients in rural and remote areas, a general practitioner can prescribe (with designated specialist endorsement).

 How to prescribe

-Specific eligibility, application and documentation requirements are provided in both the MASS General Guidelines (PDF 248 kB) (currently being reviewed due to NDIS and NIIS) and Application Guidelines for Oxygen (PDF 288 kB).
+Specific eligibility, application and documentation requirements are provided in both the MASS General Guidelines (PDF 460 kB) and Application Guidelines for Oxygen (PDF 288 kB).
 To be eligible, clients must not be receiving oxygen through a local health service or Home Care Package.
 The prescriber will work with the applicant and their family to complete and submit either an adult or paediatric Application Form.
 For ongoing oxygen subsidised by MASS, reassessment and reapplication are required.
 After the initial supply:

 - adults need to be re-assessed after four months and then every 12 months